SEX WORK LAWS IN AUSTRALIA

 Your Subtitle Goes Here

-In NSW, sex workers and clients have the same rights and responsibilities as all other adults to assess health risks and care for their own health and the health of others.
+Sex workers and clients have the same sexual health rights and responsibilities as all adults in NSW.
 This means that NSW sex workers can choose when they receive sexual health testing, and what PPE they use at work.

 NSW Health considers reasonable precautions to be:

-• In cases of human immunodeficiency virus (HIV), having an HIV viral load of less than 200 copies/mL, usually resulting from being on effective treatment, or
+- For human immunodeficiency virus (HIV), having a viral load of less than 200 copies/mL (usually resulting from effective treatment), or

-• In cases of HIV, seeking and receiving confirmation from a sexual partner that they are taking HIV pre-exposure prophylaxis (PrEP), or
+- For HIV, receiving confirmation from a sexual partner that they are taking HIV pre-exposure prophylaxis (PrEP), or

-• In cases of hepatitis B, seeking and receiving confirmation from a sexual partner than they are immune to hepatitis B (e.g. vaccinated or previously infected).
+- For hepatitis B, receiving confirmation from a sexual partner than they are immune to hepatitis B (e.g. vaccinated or previously infected).

 Advertising